idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/intro/moose_introduction.md

 ## Software Quality

 - MOOSE follows an Nuclear Quality Assurance Level 1 (NQA-1) development process
-- all commits undergo review using GitHub Pull Requests and must pass a set of application regression tests before they are available to our users
+- All commits undergo review using GitHub Pull Requests and must pass a set of application regression tests before they are available to our users
 - MOOSE includes a test suite and documentation system to allow for agile development while maintaining a NQA-1 process